 At Cecelia Health, our personalized, technology-enabled, scalable approach has been proven to increase medication adherence in diabetes patients.
 Cecelia Health collaborates with health plans and pharmaceutical and medical device companies to improve the health outcomes of diabetes populations.

-With the care and attention of a CDE, we can strengthen the education for all patients, and meet them where they are to make significant positive changes.
+With the care and attention of a CDCES, we can strengthen the education for all patients, and meet them where they are to make significant positive changes.
 Cecelia Health’s program complements and enhances existing disease management programs to improve results.